Superseded - Requirements for Workers at Government Nominated Accommodation Direction

 Note: Evidence of a recognised medical contraindication means a COVID-19 vaccination medical exemption recorded, or the form completed, by an eligible health professional on the Australian Immunisation Register for the person.

-Non-designated zone is a part of Government nominated accommodation not used to accommodate isolating persons, and which has no access or controlled access to a designated zone.
+Non-designated zone is a part of Government nominated accommodation not used to accommodate quarantined or isolated persons, and which has no access or controlled access to a designated zone.

 Particulate filter respirators (PFR) are designed to reduce the wearer’s respiratory exposure to airborne contaminants such as particles, gases or vapours.
 P2/N95 respirators are a type of PFR.

-Premises has the same meaning as in the Management of Diagnosed Cases of COVID-19 and Close Contacts Direction or its successors.
+Premises has the same meaning as in the Isolation for Diagnosed Cases of COVID-19 and Management of Close Contacts Direction (No.6) or its successors.

 Surgical mask means a single use surgical mask with a minimum level 2 barrier protection level under the Australian Standard (AS 4381:2015) that covers the nose and mouth.